HEPA: Vacuum cleaners

 Many vacuum cleaners also use HEPA filters as part of their filtration systems.
-This is beneficial for asthma and allergy sufferers, because the HEPA filter traps the fine particles (such as pollen and house dust mite feces) which trigger allergy and asthma symptoms.
+This is beneficial for asthma and allergy sufferers, because the HEPA filter traps the fine particles (such as pollen and house dust mite faeces) which trigger allergy and asthma symptoms.
 For a HEPA filter in a vacuum cleaner to be effective, the vacuum cleaner must be designed so that all the air drawn into the machine is expelled through the filter, with none of the air leaking past it.
 This is often referred to as "Sealed HEPA" or sometimes the more vague "True HEPA".
 Vacuum cleaners simply labeled "HEPA" may have a HEPA filter, but not all air necessarily passes through it.
 Finally, vacuum cleaner filters marketed as "HEPA-like" will typically use a filter of a similar construction to HEPA, but without the filtering efficiency.
 Because of the extra density of a true HEPA filter, HEPA vacuum cleaners require more powerful motors to provide adequate cleaning power.